3 tips for Refilling Your Well

 3. Figure out what nourishes your soul.

-For me, it is dancing to great music and soulful conversations with friends, like Love Consultant, Salenta Fox.
-My besties are non-judgmental, fun, funny, great listeners, empathic, and seriously open to learning and personal growth.
+My Besties are non-judgmental, fun, funny, great listeners, empathetic, and seriously open to learning and personal growth.
 I never feel drained when I leave a conversation with any of them.
 I’m usually giggling about it late into the night.

 That, my friends, is what refilling the well is all about.
 Do it right and you’ll be stepping back up to the plate and giving your best to life.
 Live big, play big, refill big.